-As Figure 45 shows, the DHCP client requests an IP address from the DHCP server.
+As Figure 46 shows, the DHCP client requests an IP address from the DHCP server.
 An unauthorized DHCP server exists in the network.
 Set port 1 to a trusted port by DHCP Snooping to forward the request message of the DHCP client to the DHCP server and forward the response message of the DHCP server to the DHCP client.
-Set port 3 to an untrusted port that cannot forward the request message of the DHCP server, ensuring that the client can obtain a valid IP address from the valid DHCP server.
+Set port 3 to an untrusted port that cannot forward the request message of the DHCP client and the response message of the unauthorized DHCP server, ensuring that the client can obtain a valid IP address from the valid DHCP server.

-Figure 45 DHCP Snooping Typical Configuration Example
+Figure 46 DHCP Snooping Typical Configuration Example